mintopia/vdfkeyvalue/README.md

-# VDFKeyValue - Encoder for Valve Software's KeyValue data form
+# VDFKeyValue - Valve KeyValue Format Encoder

 This library encodes native PHP data in to Valve Software's VDF KeyValue format.
 This is used by the Source engine and many SourceMod mods.